 - 1.1 Model involvement in a Catholic faith community and ensure students and staff are provided opportunities for spiritual development within the Division. - 1.2 Promote collaboration and communication between the schools, the parishes, and the diocese. - 2.
-Management security and state of maintenance and repair of buildings, grounds, furnishings, and equipment.
+Management

 The Superintendent shall: